mum-never-proud/brain-fuck/README.md

 # brainfuck

-implementation of brainfuck in js
+Implementation of brainfuck in JS.

+## Demo

-check out <a href="https://mum-never-proud.github.io/brain-fuck/">brain-fuck</a>!
+Check out <a href="https://mum-never-proud.github.io/brain-fuck/">brain-fuck</a>!